Depending on your project, you may need to skip some of the Kendo UI utilities and install only what your application requires.

 - It is not possible to load Download Builder packages by using RequireJS because the tool will not create the required AMD modules.

-If you use the Kendo UI Core package, you can build a custom distribution using the
+If you use the Kendo UI Core package, you can build a custom distribution by using the

-gulp build tool by following the instructions in the README article.
+gulp build tool and by following the instructions in the

 cd src npm install -g gulp npm install gulp custom -c autocomplete,dropdownlist